Arts and Humanities Research Council (AHRC)

 BA(Hons) Melbourne, MSc, PhD Edinburgh

 My main area of research is contemporary political theory, with specific interests in the work of Hannah Arendt, Jacques Rancière and theories of radical democracy.
-My research draws on debates in democratic theory about agonism to examine issues surrounding reconciliation, human rights and popular sovereignty.
+My research draws on debates in democratic theory about agonism to examine issues surrounding reconciliation, indigenous politics, immigration and civility.

 My broad area of research is contemporary political theory.
 My book, Political Reconciliation drew on the thought of Hannah Arendt to conceptualize reconciliation as a political undertaking in societies divided by a history of state violence.
 I am broadly interested in theories of radical democracy with particualr interests in the politics of migration, racism and anti-racist politics, political struggles of indigenous peoples, transitional justice, politics and literature and political thought of the twentieth century.